ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/event-driven1.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
 Embedded systems typically monitor inputs waiting for an event, which then triggers a response by the system.
 You need to write code that listens for these events and acts on them.
-With Armv8-A we enable asynchronous exceptions (`IRQs`, `FIQs`, and `SErrors`) which are taken when the processor needs to handle an event outside to the current flow of execution.
+With Armv8-A, enable asynchronous exceptions (`IRQs`, `FIQs`, and `SErrors`) which are taken when the processor needs to handle an event outside to the current flow of execution.

 For example, a thermostat might monitor room temperature until it drops below a specified threshold.
 When the threshold is reached, the system must turn on the heating system.